 - local phone and fax numbers linked to the new business in Serbia;

 - call answering and message forwarding in compliance with the owners’ requests;

 - the support of a meeting room for conferences and business consultations;

 - collection of bank statements and any related documents which can be forwarded to the business person.

 Economy overview in Serbia

 With a strategic position in the central part of the Balkans, Serbia has a very encouraging market strategy.
 Serbian workforce is highly educated and cheap.
 Serbia has signed very attractive treaties with Western Balkans countries, USA, EU countries etc. It signed a free trade agreement with Russia, which allows access to over a 150 mil. consumers market.
-Special measures are taken to encourage foreign investors who want to establish subsidiaries in Serbia, like the special treatment granted for the entrepreneurs who invest in fixed assets, with a capital amount above 8 mil.
-Euros and hire more than 100 employees through the investment period.
+Special measures are taken to encourage foreign investors who want to establish subsidiaries in Serbia, like the special treatment granted to the entrepreneurs who invest in fixed assets, with a capital amount above EUR 8 million and hire more than 100 employees in the investment period.
 These companies are not paying the corporate tax for a period of 10 years.
 Serbia also has the smallest corporate tax rate all over Europe.

 Double taxation treaties are signed with more than 50 countries.
 Serbia has become a candidate state to the European Union and specific measures are taken for reforming the state administration and public finances.
 Fiscal consolidation is another goal of the Serbian government, aimed at reforming state-owned enterprises (SOEs).

 If you need more information about how you can open a company in Serbia, you can contact our company formation specialists in Serbia.